web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 If the compilation is succeed, but the `exports is not defined` error appears after opening the page, it is usually because a CommonJS module is compiled by Babel.

-Under normal circumstances, Builder will not use Babel to compile CommonJS modules.
+Under normal circumstances, Rsbuild will not use Babel to compile CommonJS modules.
 If the [source.include](/en/api/config-source.html#sourceinclude) configuration option is used in the project, or the [tools.babel](/en/api/config-tools.html#tools-babel) `addIncludes` method, some CommonJS modules may be added to the Babel compilation.

 There are two workarounds for this problem: